|

 Yuyuan

-the Yuyuan Garden.
-Originally there was just a temple (the City God
+to the Yuyuan Garden.
+Originally there was just a temple (the City

-Temple) that built in the 15th Century.
-Today the area is also home to
+God Temple) that built in the 15th Century.
+Today the area is also

-a lively market that specializes in traditional Chinese arts and
+home to a lively market that specializes in traditional Chinese arts

-crafts.
-Over 100 years ago there was an increase in pilgrims who came
+and crafts.
+Over 100 years ago there was an increase in pilgrims who

-to worship at the temple.
-As a result businesses and peddlers began to
+came to worship at the temple.
+As a result businesses and peddlers

-open up shops in the immediate area to cater to these pilgrims.
-Since
+began to open up shops in the immediate area to cater to these

-that time this market has continued to grown in importance.
-Today you
+pilgrims.
+Since that time this market has continued to grown in

-can find more than 100 different shops and restaurants in the
+importance.
+Today you can find more than 100 different shops and

 Use your browsers "Go Back" button to return to the